 \textbf{Distillation Loss}.
-After the depth pseudolabels produced by the teacher model are filtered by a multiview check filter, we apply the resulting filter masks to our distillation loss.
+After the depth pseudo labels produced by the teacher model are filtered by a multiview check filter, we apply the resulting filter masks to our distillation loss.
 The modified distillation loss can be formulated as:

 where $M$ is the filter mask.

 \textbf{Total Loss} The total loss in training consists of three parts, photometric loss $\mathcal{L}_{pe}$, smoothing loss $\mathcal{L}_{s}$ and distillation loss$\mathcal{L}_{d}$, which are calculated at four scales.